danger

 • Floor plans: These must label the existing layout and the proposed new layout.
 Even if you only work on a small part of the building, you still need to show the whole floor layout.

-• Elevation drawings: Are you doing anything on the exterior like adding a window or door?
-You will need these drawings of the outside of the building and the slope of the ground adjacent to the building.
+• Elevation drawings: Are you doing anything on the exterior, like adding a window or a door?
+You will need drawings of the outside of the building and the slope of the ground next to the building.

-• Structural plans: For projects that require an engineer.
-Structural plans include drawings, calculations, and specifications that illustrate how the structure will be built and how it will perform under different conditions.
+• Structural plans: For projects that change existing structural elements or propose new structural elements.
+These plans include drawings and calculations.
+Show how the structure will be built and how it will perform under different conditions.

 • Electrical, mechanical, and plumbing plans: For larger commercial new construction.